-Let us take an example.
-You are driving back home from the office and you are hit by a drunk driver from behind.
-The accident was minor and only minimal damage was caused to the vehicle.
-However, after you reach home you start feeling minor pain in the neck and shoulder area.
-You visit a doctor just to find out that there is nothing to worry about and he sends you back and asks to return in case the problem still persists after a week.
-The condition does not improve and you have to seek physical therapy for a few weeks.
+Here is an example.
+Imagine driving back home from the office and being hit by a drunk driver.
+The accident was minor, and only minimal damage was caused to the vehicle.
+However, after you reach home, you start feeling minor pain in the neck and shoulder area.
+You visit a doctor and find out that there is nothing to worry about, and he sends you back and asks to return if the problem persists after a week.
+The condition does not improve, and you have to seek physical therapy for a few weeks.
 In such a situation, even though the economic damages were not substantial, you have had to endure pain and suffering for a period of time because of another driver’s negligence.

 Proving Pain and Suffering

 To get your claim approved, you need to prove that the accident caused your pain or suffering.
 You’ll also be required to show how your lifestyle has been affected.
 An experienced car accident lawyer can help you gather solid evidence, demonstrate how your pain and suffering have affected your personal life, and present your case.

 Even though you may not expect to receive substantial compensation, you can certainly get something to ease your discomfort.
 It may be a good idea to file non-economic damages in case of a minor car accident.
 Do not let go of your right to compensation.
 If you have been a victim of a minor car accident, speak with an experienced St. Louis car accident attorney at The Hoffmann Law Firm, L.L.C. to learn more about your legal rights and options after a car accident.